acwilan/chords/README.md

 The songs index includes a collapsible sidebar listing all artists.
 Selecting an artist filters the visible songs without reloading the page.
 The choice is saved in `localStorage` under `artistFilter` and reflected in the URL as `?artist=Name` for easy sharing.
-Use the **All** option to clear the filter, which removes the query parameter and stored value.
+An active selection is highlighted in the sidebar and shown above the results as a removable chip.
+Use the **All** option or click the chip to clear the filter, which removes the query parameter and stored value.

 ## Running locally